 Our responsibility is to express an opinion on these financial statements based on our audit.
-We conducted our audit in accordance with International Standards on Auditing.
+We conducted our audit in accordance with Standards on Auditing applicable in the Federation of Bosnia and Herzegovina.
 Those standards require that we comply with relevant ethical requirements and plan and perform the audit to obtain reasonable assurance whether the financial statements are free of material misstatement.